exolocity/WindowsIcons/README.md

 v2- removed symbols, added lots of icons from microsoft documentation pages and a few other icons

 NOTE: I do not include PNGs or SVGs, don't ask for them.
-If you want the original images get them yourself lol
+I don't hold onto them so if you want the original images get them yourself lol